Powerlearnproject/se-day1-assignment-Idumania378/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering is the development of sofyware products to produce an efficient and reliable software. importance of software Engineering:

 Identify and describe at least three key milestones in the evolution of software engineering.